scalacenter/scala-3-migration-guide/docs/dotty-syntax-rewrites.md

 introduced with this new syntax apply to `if`-expressions, `while`-loops, and `for`-expressions.

-## Syntax rewriting with the Dotty compiler
+## Syntax rewriting with the Scala 3 compiler

 Converting existing code to use the new syntax by hand would be a tedious and error-prone task.
-The good news is that the Dotty compiler can do the hard work for us!
+The good news is that the Scala 3 compiler can do the hard work for us!

 There are 4 possible combinations of the syntax options we covered so far,